dotnet/Nerdbank.Streams/doc/SimplexStream.md

-# Half-duplex Stream
+# Simplex Stream

-The `HalfDuplexStream` class is a .NET `Stream`-derived type that allows one party to send messages to another party that shares the same instance.
+The `SimplexStream` class is a .NET `Stream`-derived type that allows one party to send messages to another party that shares the same instance.

 The communication is uni-directional.
 For bi-directional messaging, check